magento/devdocs/guides/v2.1/install-gde/trouble/tshoot_var-gen-perms.md

 In addition, Magento code creates files with permissions consistent with our recommendations.
 For details, see:

-*	<a href="{{ site.gdeurl }}install-gde/prereq/apache-user.html">Create the Magento file system owner</a>
+*	<a href="{{ site.gdeurl21 }}install-gde/prereq/apache-user.html">Create the Magento file system owner</a>
-*	<a href="{{ site.gdeurl }}install-gde/prereq/integrator_install.html#instgde-prereq-compose-access">Set file system ownership and permissions</a>
+*	<a href="{{ site.gdeurl21 }}install-gde/prereq/integrator_install.html#instgde-prereq-compose-access">Set file system ownership and permissions</a>

 ### Suggestion
 First, make sure you completed all tasks discussed in the preceding section.
-In particular, make sure the Magento file system owner and the web server user share groups in one of the ways discussed in <a href="{{ site.gdeurl }}install-gde/prereq/apache-user.html#install-update-depend-user-group">Options for shared groups</a>.
+In particular, make sure the Magento file system owner and the web server user share groups in one of the ways discussed in <a href="{{ site.gdeurl21 }}install-gde/prereq/apache-user.html#install-update-depend-user-group">Options for shared groups</a>.

 If that still does not resolve the issue, try setting the <a href="https://en.wikipedia.org/wiki/Setuid#setuid_and_setgid_on_directories" target="_blank">setgid bit</a> (set group-id bit) for problem directories, such as `var/generation`, as follows: